-If you or your children are experiencing harassment or domestic abuse, we strongly recommend that you seek legal advice as a matter of urgency.
+If you or your children are experiencing harassment, coercive control or domestic abuse, we strongly recommend that you seek legal advice as a matter of urgency.

 We appreciate that advice is often sought in very difficult circumstances, and we aim to help and support our clients with compassion and efficiency; we are responsive in a crisis and can take immediate action to ensure the safety of you and your loved ones.

 “Annette Taylor made me feel less nervous.
 She was excellent and had such a lovely way about her.”
 VC, July 2019.

 Every case is different but you should think about taking the following steps:

 - Go to your GP if you have been assaulted;

 - Ask a trusted friend to take photographs of any injuries;